variantstudios/wisdomwaysacupuncture.com/_posts/2017-04-03-success-stories-from-the-clinic-lyme-disease.md

 By the second week of treatment, she came in no longer having the strange nerve sensations in her arms, and the heavy dragging body feelings were about 50% better.
 The upper body "energy moving up" feelings were dramatically reduced.
 Her energy was still very bad, but she'd had no "hit a wall" days.

-By week 3 we backed her down to once/week treatments, and that week she no longer had the upper body symptoms, and her heavy dragging feelings were almost completely gone.&nbsp; Her energy was noticeably improved, still however with good and bad days.
+By week 3 we backed her down to once/week treatments, and that week she no longer had the upper body symptoms, and her heavy dragging feelings were almost completely gone.
+Her energy was noticeably improved, still however with good and bad days.

 By the 4th week she was feeling so much better that her report was "I forgot that I ever felt this good before".
 She was still tired, but with the absence of the heavy body feeling and the weird energy sensations, she realized how emotionally drained she'd been as well, from those strange symptoms.
 With her emotions higher, she felt renewed energy, even though she still needed to very much monitor her energy output.